 How does it work?
 In our proposed method (MS2LDA), discrete fragment and neutral loss features are extracted from fragmentation spectra.
 Related features that tend to co-occur are detected using the Latent Dirichlet Allocation model.
 The figure below shows the analogy between LDA for text and MS2LDA for fragment and neutral loss features.
 LDA finds topics interpreted as ‘football related’, ‘business-related’ and ‘environment related’.
 MS2LDA finds sets of concurring mass fragments or losses (Mass2Motifs) that can be interpreted as ‘Asparagine-related’, ‘Hexose-related’ and ‘Adenine-related’.

-The tool currently accepts the fragmentation experiments in .mzML and .MSP formats and optionally an MS1 peak list can be added to which the MS1 peaks found in the fragmentation experiment are then matched prior to running LDA or Decomposition.
+The tool currently accepts the fragmentation experiments in various formats (mzML, MSP, MGF) and optionally an MS1 peak list can be added to which the MS1 peaks found in the fragmentation experiment are then matched prior to running LDA or Decomposition.